UPPMAX/uppmax_intro_day_1/docs/sessions/introduction.md

 !!!- info "Learning objectives"

+    - Understand the role of this day in this four day course
+    - Understand where the find the schedule
-    - Understand today in the big picture
+    - Understand the topics of today
     - [CONVERT THE ONES BELOW]
     - Get overview of UPPMAX and NAISS
-    - Work with your files in a LINUX environment
-    - Learn to use the UPPMAX resources in a good way
-    - Learn the basics in the Python programming language
+    - Get overview of UPPMAX and NAISS
     - Let's step up and have an overview of SNIC
-    - This is a short introduction in how to reach the calculation nodes
-    - Wednesday afternoon is wedded to this topic!
-    - We'll get an overview of UPPMAX and SNIC/NAISS and how a computer cluster works
+    - Let's step up and have an overview of NAISS
     - Let's recap and go a little deeper into the organization of NAISS/UPPMAX
-    - Let's step up and have an overview of NAISS
+    - Work with your files in a LINUX environment
     - We'll relate our login session to the specific "area" in the cluster.
     - We'll go through platform specific (Mac/Linux/Windows) ways to log in to UPPMAX.
     - We'll briefly get an overview of Linux